ISAITB/docs-tdl/source/constructs/index.rst

     @mimeType~ no~ In case the ``inputType`` is set as ``CODE`` (i.e. a code editor) this is the content's expected `mime type`_ (e.g. ``text/xml``), provided as a string or a variable reference, to be considered for presenting appropriate syntax highlighting.
     @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
 By default this is "false".
     @report~ no~ Whether or not this value will be included in the presentation of the test step's report (by default "true").
 When set to "false" the requested value will be stored in the test session context but not displayed in the step's report.
-    @timeout~ no~ An optional timeout (in milliseconds) on the time to wait for the interaction to be completed.
-This is provided as a ``number`` or a variable reference.

 Interactions are by default presented to the tester, but can also be reserved for an administrator through the ``admin`` flag in the ``interact`` element.
 This could be useful in case you need to pause a test session while an administrator makes a manual verification.
 In such cases, you can also